This statement covers: Jet2 plc, Jet2.com Limited, Jet2holidays Limited, Dart Leasing & Finance Limited and Jet2

 The Group has a clear framework of rules and behaviours and encourages the reporting of any concerns or breaches so that they can be dealt with appropriately in accordance with our policies and procedures.
 We also offer an independent and confidential Whistleblowing hotline where Colleagues can raise concerns confidentially and anonymously if they wish.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Group’s slavery and human trafficking statement for the financial year ending 31 March 2021.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Group’s slavery and human trafficking statement for the financial year ended 31 March 2022.
 It has been approved by the Board of Directors of Jet2 plc and signed on their behalf by:

 Date: 22nd September 2022